 Prepare the Fabric:

-When the pattern is ready, prepare your fabric.
 You will need a fabric for the outside and a fabric for the inside.
 I have used placemats, blankets, towels and jeans as fabric (some things repurposed from the linen closet, and some that were bought half price at the thrift store).
 It is recommended that all fabric be washed and dried before cutting.
 This will minimize shrinkage or shifting, in the wash, once the project has been completed.

 Cut the Pattern: